The developmental red flags for 5 year-olds

 • social and emotional delays.

 Each category has certain developmental milestones, like how a 5-year-old child must be able to clearly express themselves, understand what others are saying, and respond accordingly.
-When it comes to learning and writing skills, a 5-year-old must be able to recognise numbers, letters and have some basic writing skills.
+When it comes to learning and writing skills, a 5-year-old must be able to recognise numbers and letters, and have some basic writing skills.

 In many cases, early academic difficulties may be a risk factor for later academic and behavioural problems.

-But before you freak out, you need to understand that delays are common, particularly, speech and language delays affect up to 3%–20% of children worldwide.
+But before you freak out, you need to understand that delays are common.
+Speech and language delays affect up to 3%–20% of children worldwide.
 Similarly, about 1 in 6 kids in the US has some kind of developmental disability.

 In many cases, the developmental delays may be hard to recognise.
 A child may simply be a little clumsy, or he may suffer vision problems that make it challenging for him to pour a glass of water.